lucasmargui/gitlab-gke-cicd-pipeline/README.md

-# 🚀 Bootcamp DevOps – GitLab Runner + Docker + GKE CI/CD Pipeline
+# 🚀DevOps – GitLab Runner + Docker + GKE CI/CD Pipeline

 A complete DevOps workflow demonstrating how to configure Docker, GitLab Runner, Google Cloud authentication, and deployment to a Kubernetes cluster on GKE using GitLab CI/CD.